causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 }
 ```

-Function: Represents a Cangjie source file node.
+Function: Represents a Cangjie source code file node.

-A Cangjie source file node primarily includes package definition nodes, package import nodes, and all declaration nodes within the TopLevel scope.
+A Cangjie source code file node primarily includes package definition nodes, package import nodes, and all declaration nodes within the TopLevel scope.

 > **Note:**
 >
-> Any Cangjie source file can be parsed into a [Program](ast_package_classes.md#class-program) type.
+> Any Cangjie source code file can be parsed into a [Program](ast_package_classes.md#class-program) type.

 Parent Type: